johnnynguyen2104/BankingSystem_DDD/README.md

 + Adding more document for all the layers.

-+ Completely seperate DbContext out of Application Layer.
++ Completely seperate DbContext out of Application Layer & Api.

 + Implement Authentication.